Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

 Before stating our result, firstly we would like to recall some previous works on the well-posedness of classical water waves problems.
 Here `classical' means water waves in smooth domains, where smooth domains refer to domains with smooth boundaries.
 Compared to smooth domains, when we say non-smooth domains, we always refer to domains with Lipschitz boundaries.
 For example, our domain $\Om_t$ with a corner is a non-smooth domain.

 In the case when surface tension is ignored, some early works such as V.I.
 Nalimov \cite{Na}, H. Yosihara \cite{Yo1}, and W. Craig \cite{Craig} established the local well-posedness with small data in 2 dimensional case.
-The local well-posedness of general initial data for 2 and 3 dimensional are solved by S. Wu \cite{Wu1, Wu2} in the case of infinite depth.
-D. Lannes \cite{Lannes} considered the water waves problem in the case of finite depth under Eulerian setting.
+The local well-posedness of general initial data for 2 and 3 dimensional was solved by S. Wu \cite{Wu1, Wu2} in the case of infinite depth.
+D. Lannes \cite{Lannes} considered the water waves problem in the case of finite depth under Eulerian settings.
 Moreover, H. Lindblad \cite{Lin} proved the existence of solutions for the general problem of a liquid body in vacuum and P. Zhang and Z. Zhang \cite{ZZ} showed the local well-posedness for the rotational problem.

 Concerning the problem with surface tension, H. Yoisihara \cite{Yo2} proved an early result on the local well-posedness with small data in infinite-depth case.
 T. Iguchi \cite{Iguchi} and D. Ambrose \cite{Ambrose} studied the local well-posedness of the irrotational problem in 2 dimensional case.
 B. Schweizer \cite{Sch} showed the existence for the general 3 dimensional problem.
-J. Shatah and C. Zeng \cite{SZ, SZ2} proved a priori estimates and the local well-posedness (even when the fluid domains are not simply connected), and they solved the problem using a geometric approach and the fluid is rotational and with surface tension.
+In \cite{SZ, SZ2}, J. Shatah and C. Zeng proved a priori estimates and the local well-posedness (even when the fluid domains are not simply connected), where they used a geometric approach and the fluid was rotational and with surface tension.
 A similar geometric approach had also been used by K. Beyer and M. G\"unther\cite{BG1, BG2} to study the irrotational problem for star-shaped domains.
-Moreover, Moreover, D. Coutand and S. Shkoller \cite{CS} proved local well-posedness for the rotational problem under Lagrangian coordinates.
+Moreover, D. Coutand and S. Shkoller \cite{CS} proved local well-posedness for the rotational problem under Lagrangian coordinates.